-Mercer's innovative and academically challenging engineering and engineering-related programs provide students with a comprehensive education, featuring a solid foundation in mathematics and sciences, a core engineering curriculum, a range of courses in engineering specialties and a strong emphasis on communication technologies.
-The School of Engineering marked its 35th anniversary in 2020, and its undergraduate program is ranked among the top program in the nation by U.S. News & World Report.
-Known for its breadth of instruction in its undergraduate program and its 4+1 integrated bachelor's and master's degree program, Mercer combines technical education with hands-on laboratory experience, research and real-world problem-solving.
-The School has produced 12 Goldwater Scholars in the last six years - including an unprecedented three recipients in three consecutive years for 2019, 2020 and 2021 and nine Department of Defense SMART Scholars in the last seven years.
+MACON AND ONLINE - Mercer's innovative and academically challenging engineering and engineering-related programs provide students with a comprehensive education, featuring a solid foundation in mathematics and sciences, a core engineering curriculum, a range of courses in engineering specialties and a strong emphasis on communication technologies.
+The School of Engineering marked its 35th anniversary in 2020, and its undergraduate program is ranked among the top programs in the nation by U.S. News & World Report.
+Known for its breadth of instruction in its undergraduate program and its 4+1 integrated bachelor's and master's degree programs, Mercer combines technical education with hands-on laboratory experience, research and real-world problem-solving.
+The School has produced 12 Goldwater Scholars in the last six years - including an unprecedented three recipients in three consecutive years for 2019, 2020 and 2021 - and eleven Department of Defense SMART Scholars in the last eight years.